17 Comments

 3) There are multiple infinite ordinals that will have the same cardinality.
 For example, ℵ₀ (the cardinality of ℕ) covers ω, ω + 1, ω · 2, and so forth; ω is the "smallest" ordinal in the ℵ₀ class.

-5) If you read https://lcamtuf.substack.com/p/09999-1, you might be wondering if the arithmetic of infinite hyperintegers is different from infinite ordinals.
-It is, essentially because of the addition of some extra rules to make it more regular.
-That said, the basic meaning of ω is the same.
+6) If you read https://lcamtuf.substack.com/p/09999-1, you might be wondering if the arithmetic of infinite hyperintegers is different from infinite ordinals.
+The basic meaning of ω is the same, but there are some functional differences in how arithmetic operations are defined.

 7) In addition to folks who object to the concept of infinity, there is a small number of mathematicians and philosophers who dislike set theory.
 For example, one prominent philosopher believes it's nonsensical to make a distinction between x and a set of containing x: https://ontology.buffalo.edu/04/AgainstSetTheory.pdf